Scroll Top

 Chapter 13 bankruptcy requires that a debtor pay his or her disposable income for a period of 3-5 years.

-What that really means is that unsecured creditors should receive an amount with a present value equivalent to the value of property that would be distributed to them in a chapter 7.
+unsecured creditors should receive an amount with a present value equivalent to the value of property that would be distributed to them in a chapter 7.

-An example: George is trying to figure out his monthly chapter 13 plan payment.
-His only assets are three vehicles with a combined value of $40,000.
-Assume that under California law, he can only exempt up to $25,000 of the vehicle equity, leaving $15,000 of non-exempt equity.
-The “best interests of creditors” test kicks in to ensure that his creditors receive at least $15,000 over the life of his chapter 13 plan.
+There is an example to explain what all that legal jargon means: George is trying to figure out his monthly chapter 13 plan payment.
+His only assets are three vehicles with a combined value of $60,000.
+Assume that under California law, he can only exempt up to $35,000 of the vehicle equity, leaving $25,000 of non-exempt equity.
+The “best interests of creditors” test kicks in to ensure that his creditors receive at least $25,000 over the life of his chapter 13 plan.
 The court would not confirm his chapter 13 plan If he was proposing to pay $200 per month for 60 months ($12,000).
-He would have to pay closer to $300 to make his case work.
+He would have to pay closer to $500 to make his case work.
 So in essence the test sets a minimum level for the plan payments.
+Chapter 13 is complicated and many other factors have to be considered.
+David A. Arietta, Esq. has been representing clients in Chapter 13 for over 25 years.
+Call him at (925) 472-8000 to go over your options.